yuhsiang/toyProject/README.md

 | interstitial | true/false | whether this is an interstitial ad slot or not | `true` | v | v |
 | atf | true/false | whether this ad slot is above the fold or not | `true` | v | v |

-## Bid-response
+## Bid response

-We expect your bid-response to be in JSON with the following format.
+We expect your bid response to be in JSON with the following format.

 ```example response
 {